Anthony Rogers (actor): Career

 He began his acting career in Florida where he joined Hollywood Little Theater.
-After which he went to New York and trained at HB Studio.
-When he returned to the UK, he appeared in bit parts in television series such as The Avengers and Doctor Who.
+After which he went to New York City and trained at HB Studio.
 In 1965 he moved to California and appeared in the WWII drama Combat! in the fourth season episode "Evasion" as Lt.
-Maples (1965) (TV).
-He was later to be seen in Hollywood films such as the Howard Hawks movies Red Line 7000 (1965) and El Dorado (1967), as well as Camelot (1967).
+Maples (1965).
+Roles in movies followed: Howard Hawks used him twice in supporting roles, as doomed racing driver Jim Loomis in Red Line 7000 (1965) and Dr. Charles Donovan in El Dorado (1967).
+He then had his most high-profile role, that of Sir Dinadan in the film version of Camelot (1967).

 James Bond

-In 1967 LIFE Magazine sent photographer Loomis Dean to casting sessions for the James Bond movie, On Her Majesty's Secret Service (1969).
-In 11 October 1968 edition of the magazine Rogers was shown to be one of five candidates (the others being George Lazenby, John Richardson, Hans De Vries and Robert Campbell) auditioning for the role of James Bond, eventually losing out to Lazenby.
+In 1967 LIFE Magazine sent photographer Loomis Dean to casting sessions for the James Bond movie, On Her Majesty's Secret Service (1969). edition of the magazine Rogers was shown to be one of five candidates (the others being George Lazenby, John Richardson, Hans De Vries and Robert Campbell) auditioning for the role of James Bond, eventually losing out to Lazenby.